Fudan-iGEM/2025-wiki/pages/education.md

 >I can learn from how it works

-Date: From July to August, 2025
+Date：From July to August，2025

-Organizers: Huizhen Du
+Organizers：Huizhen Du

 **Overview**